The Most Incredible People Are Often the Most Overlooked.

 The Pattern I Couldn’t Unsee

 The people I loved working with most?
+They didn’t have blogs.

 Or if they did… there were one or two lonely posts sitting there, quietly collecting dust.

-They’d tell me things like:
+They’d say things like:

 “I don’t know what to write about.”